 Figure 9 illustrates the components of the City's 2009 property tax: the non-voted General Purpose levy (60%); the six voter-approved levies for specific purposes (35%), known as lid lifts because the voters authorize taxation above the statutory lid or limit; and the levy to pay debt service on voter-approved bonds (5%).
 The City's Low Income Housing Levy lid lift expires in 2009 after raising \$86.0 million over 7 years (2003-2009).
 The City's nine-year transportation lid lift will generate approximately \$38.5 million in 2009 and \$39.1 million in 2010.
 These revenues are accounted for in the Transportation Fund and are discussed later in this section.
-The renewed Housing Levy, approved by voters in November 2009, will increase the City's regular levy for collection in 2010 by \$20.714 million for low income housing programs.
-The Housing Levy is a lid lift.
+One proposed property tax measure (lid lift), if approved by voters in November 2009, will increase the City's regular levy for collection in 2010 by \$20.714 million for low income housing programs.